ChrisF-042/ChrisF-042/README.md

 - build efficient systems
 - and iterate fast

-That mindset carries directly into how I build software.
+That experience carries directly into how I build software.

 ## 📫 Connect with Me